Trance music: Subgenres

 Trance music is broken into a number of subgenres including acid trance, classic trance, hard trance, progressive trance, and uplifting trance.
 Uplifting trance is also known as "anthem trance", "epic trance", "commercial trance", "stadium trance", or "euphoric trance", and has been strongly influenced by classical music in the 1990s and 2000s by leading artists such as Ferry Corsten, Armin Van Buuren, Paul Van Dyk, Tiësto, Push, Rank 1 and at present with the development of the subgenre "orchestral uplifting trance" or "uplifting trance with symphonic orchestra" by such artists as Sound Apparel, Andy Blueman, Ciro Visone, Soundlift, Arctic Moon, and Sergey Nevone & Simon O'Shine, among others.
 Closely related to uplifting trance is Eurodance, which has become a general term for a wide variety of highly commercialized European dance music.
-Notably late in the 1990s, German producer ATB revolutionized the scene of the aforementioned Eurodance with his hit single "9 PM (Till I Come)".
+Notably, German producer ATB revolutionized the scene of the aforementioned Eurodance in the late 1990s with his hit single "9 PM (Till I Come)".
 Several subgenres are crossovers with other major genres of electronic music.
 For instance, tech trance is a mixture of trance and techno, and vocal trance "combines [trance's] progressive elements with pop music".
 The dream trance genre originated in the mid-1990s, with its popularity then led by Robert Miles, who composed Children in 1996.
 Recently, there is also a very small subgenre called "medieval trance", which combines medieval elements together with trance elements, e.g. Maestro Giano, Green Clouds and other artists, which are effectively a kind of "reverse Bardcore".

 AllMusic states on progressive trance: "the progressive wing of the trance crowd led directly to a more commercial, chart-oriented sound since trance had never enjoyed much chart action in the first place.
 Emphasizing the smoother sound of Eurodance or house (and occasionally more reminiscent of Jean-Michel Jarre than Basement Jaxx), Progressive Trance became the sound of the world's dance floors by the end of the millennium.
-Critics ridiculed its focus on predictable breakdowns and relative lack of skill to beat-mix, but progressive trance was caned by the hottest DJ."
+Critics ridiculed its focus on predictable breakdowns and relative lack of skill to beat-mix.

-Music festivals

-The following is an incomplete list of dance music festivals that showcase trance music.